 Welcome to The Big Africa Cycle website.
-My name is Peter Gostelow and in August 2009 I left England to cycle to Cape Town.
-Almost 3 years later, having cycled more than 34,000km through 30 countries, I finally finished.
+My name is Peter Gostelow and between 2009-2012 I cycled from England to Cape Town, a journey of over 34000km through 30 countries.

 This was my second major solo bicycle adventure.
 Between 2005-2008 I cycled from Japan-England, a journey of 50,000km.

 The blog posts in this website tell some of the stories from that time on the road.
 I returned to Africa in May 2013 and am currently (August 2014) living in Mwanza, Tanzania, working as a teacher trainer.
 If you’re headed out here for a holiday, or are travelling through by bicycle or backpack, please get in touch.

 I still cycle regularly and make shorter tours in Tanzania and Africa.
 Some of those journeys appear here as blog entries.
 When I eventually leave Mwanza it might well be by bicycle, so I like to think this website has some mileage in it yet.

 South from Mwanza the tarred road heads into central Tanzania.
 It’s not a popular destination for visitors as there are no immediate tourist attractions such as national parks, natural wonders, or places given much attention in a guidebook.
 A lot of Tanzania is like this, as is Africa for that matter, particularly when you see things from a saddle.

 There is however one feature of central Tanzania that this two week tour was focused on.
 It’s the earth’s most significant visible feature from outer space.
 It’s also very visible, although perhaps less so, when flying over it between Mwanza and Dar-es-Salaam.
 This of course is Africa’s Great Rift Valley – the eastern branch of which cuts right through the country.